Policies, Codes & Other Documents

 Pro-realtor move –The grant of infrastructure status to the affordable housing schemes was a strategic and practical move because there is a significant correlation between infrastructure and real estate.
 Along with resulting in an increase of property purchase, it will also result in the growth of the affordable home loans business and the emergence of affordable home loan lenders.
 Cheaper loans for budget housing developers will increase activity in this segment thereby advancing towards achieving the Government’s goal of Housing for All by 2022.
 In addition, developers will get a period of one year to pay tax on notional rental income on completed unsold residential inventory.
 The time limit for capital gains has been reduced to 2 years from the earlier 3 years in the light of considering it as a long-term gain.
 Also, developers of affordable housing will have a 5-year project completion period as against the earlier 3-year period.

 Pro-buyer move – The formulation of the budget paid considerable heed to the need of housing for all.
 And, it was reflected in the fact that the budget proposed to complete 1-crore houses by 2019 for the houseless and those living in kutcha houses.
 It also announced a change in size requirement of affordable houses from built-up area to the carpet area of 30 square metres for municipal limits of 4 metropolitan cities and 60 square meters for rest of the country.
 This was a welcome move as it will make houses more spacious.
-In addition, a reduction in home loan rates will potentially bring down the cost of purchasing a house.
+In addition, a reduction in home loan interest rates will potentially bring down the cost of purchasing a house.
 This will make buying a house more affordable.
 However, Budget 2017 neither provided any additional income tax incentives to first-time home buyers nor provided higher tax savings on housing loans and house insurance premiums.
 It also did not raise house rent deduction limits.
 But, the proposed norms will certainly encourage people to buy property.

 It is expected that Budget 2017 will increase development and purchase of property in India.
 When developers receive benefits, the same will reflect in the form of lower prices.
 Similarly, when home loan rates become cheaper, it will enable more people to buy property.
 All in all, real estate sector is all set to see growth in the near future.